 This data shows the average annual rate from Progressive for a watercraft policy between 2019 and 2020.
-Keep checking back, because we’ll be continuously updating this page.
+Keep checking back for updates to this page.
 When researching average prices, it’s very important to pay attention to the source of the data and the year.
 Rates are always changing and any data that’s several years old may not be relevant.

 Data for Washington D.C. is not included.

 While this data provides insight as to the average cost of boat insurance in every state, it isn’t customized to your situation.
 With so many variables affecting boat insurance, you’ll want to get a boat insurance quote online or by calling us at 1-866-749-7436.